 If you get a bill for health care or drugs, send the bill to us.
-To send us a bill, see page 135.
+To send us a bill, refer to page 138.

 - If the services or drugs are covered, we will pay the provider directly. - If the services or drugs are covered and you already paid, it is your right to be paid back. - If the services or drugs are not covered, we will tell you.